 Technological propagation and significant growth in infrastructure in Qatar, U.A.E., and Saudi Arabia are anticipated to drive the region in the future.
-Local pole sellers are now providing fiber-reinforced composite posts.
+Local pole sellers are now providing fibre-reinforced composite posts.

-This is primarily due to their weather-resistant and light weight features.
+This is primarily due to its weather-resistant and lightweight features.
 The Middle East steel utility poles market is fragmented in view of two segments.

 Along with T&D lines, these posts also carry cable TV lines, telecom lines, and light posts.

-Telecommunications occupied near about 75% of the overall posts in the market.
+Telecommunications occupied near about 75% of the overall costs in the market.
 Promotion of this application is accountable for market growth.

 With respect to geographical regions, Saudi Arabia captured more than 30% of the Middle East steel utility poles market.
 Qatar and U.A.E. are anticipated to surface as profitable markets in the forecast period.

 Some of the major market players are Mideast Engineering, Al-Babtain, Technopole Industries, Inara, Hidada, and Hisham El Sewedy Trading Co.
-Ltd. They pay importance on integrating composite material posts deeming their popularity.
+Ltd. They pay importance to integrate composite material posts deeming their popularity.